The following are the compensation regulations and/or processes currently under the Reform of Agencies, Boards and Commissions Compensation Act:

 Under the Salary Restraint Regulation, public agencies are prohibited from increasing the base salaries of their non-union staff during the restraint period.
 This includes (but is not limited to) general increases, cost of living increases, merit increases, performance increases and any form of grid movement.

-Total remuneration increases are prohibited for designated executives under the Reform of Agencies, Boards and Commissions (Post-secondary Institutions) Compensation Regulation (i.e., presidents, Tier A positions and Tier B positions).
+Total remuneration increases are prohibited for designated executives under the Reform of Agencies, Boards and Commissions (Post-secondary Institutions) Compensation Regulation (for example: presidents, Tier A positions and Tier B positions).